-There’s a sentence in a television commercial for a medication that always made George laugh, a warning for “those who take aspirin or the boots in closet2elderly.”
+There’s a sentence in a television commercial for a medication that always made George laugh, a warning for “those who take aspirin or the elderly.”
 As he explained, the sentence contained a warning for “those who take the elderly” although it didn’t seem to bother anyone else.
 What an easy fix to write, “the elderly and those who take aspirin.”

 A sentence I read the other day.
 “He found a pair of boots that would fit him hanging in the closet.”
 Truly, my first thought was that he could wear these boots as he hung in the closet.”
 Logic took over.
 Of course, the BOOTS were hanging in the closet.
 The sentence wouldn’t have stopped me–the incredibly picky and easily confused reader–if written like this: “Hanging in the closet was a pair of boots that would fit him.”